 Try them skewered and grilled, seared, or braised.
 Thanks to the bite-sized nature of this cut of meat, they’re convenient for quick meals.
 There’s a variety of ways to cook them; most commonly, they are marinated in red wine, brown sugar, Worcestershire sauce, or soy sauce.
 Or, some combination of all those flavors.

-Read on for a breakdown of steak tips origins, how to prepare them, and a few easy recipes to get you started.
+Read on for a breakdown of steak tips origins, how to prepare them perfectly every time, and a few easy recipes to get you started.

 What are Steak Tips?

 If you haven’t heard of steak tips, you’re probably not from New England.
 The regional specialty is exactly what it sounds like: Tips of sirloin steak, cut into bite-size pieces that are perfect for grilling, skewering for kabobs, or sautéing quickly in your favorite sauce.

 Steak tips are most often cut from the sirloin, but they can be cut from any part of the cow.
 These premium steak tips are robust and meaty thanks to the varied tender steaks they’re cut from, like tri-tip, flank steak, coulotte, and, of course, sirloin.

 We’ve already discussed the most popular ways to prepare steak tips, but thanks to their tender texture, they also work well in braises, soups, and stews.
 Think of them as the super-convenient, flavor-packed cut of beef you can incorporate into your next meal.

 Steak tips are versatile; they work well in so many different preparations, so you’ll never feel bored if you keep some on hand.
 Here are a few of our favorite ways to prepare them: